Flu Shots will be available on campus October 16th. Call the Health Office for more information, or to make an appointment.

 Health Office Services & COVID-19 Update:

 We request that if you are ill with Symptoms of COVID-19, such as cough, difficulty breathing, or fever that you do not come to campus.
-Please contact the health office at 607-962-9257 to discuss testing options.
+Please contact the Health Office if you have any questions regarding symptoms or Covid testing.

 Protect yourself from illness; wash your hands frequently with soap and water for 20 seconds or use an alcohol based sanitizer.
 Wear a mask if you are immune compromised, not up to date with your Covid vaccine, or having any cold symptoms.